suit-wg/architecture/draft-ietf-suit-architecture.md

 a symmetric key approach for very constrained devices.

-While the standardization work has been informed by and optimised for firmware update use cases of Class 1 devices (according to the device class definitions in RFC 7228 {{RFC7228}}), there is nothing in the architecture that restricts its use to only these constrained IoT devices.
+While the standardization work has been informed by and optimised for firmware update use cases of Class 1 devices (according to the device class definitions in RFC 7228 {{RFC7228}}) devices, there is nothing in the architecture that restricts its use to only these constrained IoT devices.
-Software update and delivery of arbitrary data, such as configuration information and keys, can equally be managed by manifests.
+Moreover, this architecture is not limited to managing software updates, but can also be applied to managing the delivery of arbitrary data, such as configuration information and keys.

 More details about the security goals are discussed in
 {{architecture}} and requirements are described in {{requirements}}.